elaforge/karya/doc/derivation.md

 Chromatic: `c`, diatonic: `d`, ScoreTime: `t`, RealTime: `s`.

 Numeric values can have a type suffix.
-For instance, 3d means that the number is intended to be interpreted as a transposition of 3 diatonic steps, and `2s` is 2 seconds of RealTime.
+For instance, `3d` means that the number is intended to be interpreted as a transposition of three diatonic steps, and `2s` is two seconds of RealTime.
 Similarly, control names can have a type suffix, such as `delay:s`.
-This means that the values of the control are intended to be interpreted as 3 RealTime seconds.
+This means that the values of the control are intended to be interpreted as RealTime seconds.

 Of course, whether or not they are so interpreted depends on the call that winds up receiving them.
-Calls that expect an amount of transposition will accept `d` and `c`, and untyped numbers will be interpreted as `c` (chromatic).
+Calls that expect an amount of transposition will accept `d` and `c`, untyped numbers will be interpreted as `c` (chromatic), and hopefully numbers of other types will cause an exception.

 Many numbers and controls are untyped and will ignore any type on a value or control.
-The type mechanism is intended as a way of overloading certain calls.
+The type mechanism can be seen as a way of overloading certain calls.
 For example, it would be awkward to include all combinations of trills on diatonic or chromatic neighbors, and in score time or real time.
-It's easier to have one control that can be passed a diatonic or chromatic neighbor.
+It's easier to have one control that can be passed a diatonic or chromatic neighbor, and a score time or real time speed.

 The types and their codes are enumerated in 'Derive.BaseTypes.Type'.